Cairns: Sister cities

-A selection of memorabilia and artefacts relating to Cairns Sister Cities is displayed at Cairns City Library.
+A selection of memorabilia and artifacts relating to Cairns Sister Cities is displayed at Cairns City Library.

 Education

 Cairns has numerous primary and secondary schools.
-Separate systems of private and public schools operate in Queensland.
-There are 20 state primary schools and 16 state high schools operated by the Queensland state government Department of Education within the Cairns City Council area, including 6 schools in the predominantly rural areas south of Gordonvale.
+Separate systems of public and private schools operate in Queensland.

+The biggest high schools in Cairns are Cairns State High School located in Cairns North with 1,665 pupils and Trinity Bay State High School located in Manunda with around 1900+ students.

 Catholic schools are operated by Catholic Education Cairns.
-The Catholic system encompasses nineteen primary schools, six secondary colleges and one P-12 college.
+The Catholic system encompasses nineteen primary schools, six secondary colleges and one P–12 college.
 The oldest Marist Brothers college in Cairns is St Augustine's, which is a secondary college.
 As of 2014 there were almost 6,700 primary students and 4,000 secondary students enrolled in the Roman Catholic school system.

 There are also four other independent schools – Peace Lutheran College, Trinity Anglican School, Freshwater Christian College and Redlynch State College.

 There is also Hinterland Cairns Steiner School, which is independent.

 The Cairns Campus of James Cook University is located at Smithfield.
 CQUniversity Australia has established a study centre in Cairns.
 The city also hosts a TAFE college, and a School of the Air base, both located in the inner suburb of Manunda.